TerranceN/ATA_Coop_Hackathon/Readme.md

 clone the repo.
-install node.js on your machine. in the terminal, in the repo directory, run "npm install socket.io" and "npm install browserify" run the server with 'node server.js' and test at localhost:8888
+install node.js on your machine. in the terminal, in the repo directory, run "npm install socket.io" and "npm install browserify" run the server with 'node server.js', and update any client changes with "make" and test at localhost:8888

 Running the server
 ------------------